secretstartups/handbook/content/handbook/security/security-assurance/field-security/trust_center_guide.md

 ## GitLab offers Trust Centers tailored to customer needs

 - **GitLab.com page**:
-This package provides detailed security information to prospective and existing GitLab.com SaaS and self-managed customers for completing vendor security assessments.
+This page provides detailed security information to prospective and existing GitLab.com SaaS and self-managed customers for completing vendor security assessments.

 - **GitLab Dedicated page**:
-This package provides detailed security information to prospective and existing GitLab Dedicated customers for completing vendor security assessments.
+This page provides detailed security information to prospective and existing GitLab Dedicated customers for completing vendor security assessments.

 ## Two types of Trust Center documentation

-- **Readily available information**: The first step on the trust journey, this package is a compilation of publicly available documentation designed to introduce GitLab’s approach to security.
+- **Readily available information**: The first step on the trust journey, these documents are publicly available and are designed to introduce GitLab’s approach to security.
 Directly available from the [Trust Center](https://trust.gitlab.com).

-- **Information under NDA**: This information provides detailed security information to prospective and existing customers for completing vendor security assessments.
-Due to the sensitive nature of the documentation, an NDA is required to be in place prior to sharing specific documents (such as SOC 2 Type 2).
-The NDA signing process will happened directly through SafeBase.
+- **Information under NDA**: These documents provide detailed security information to prospective and existing customers for completing vendor security assessments.
+Due to the sensitive nature of the documentation, an NDA is required to be in place prior to viewing specific documents (such as SOC 2 Type 2).
+The NDA signing process will happened directly through the Trust Center.

-Due to the nature of some of GitLab's security reports, certain documents on the [Trust Center](https://trust.gitlab.com) is only available once an NDA has been signed on the SafeBase platform through the clickwrap process.
+Due to the nature of some of GitLab's security reports, certain documents on the [Trust Center](https://trust.gitlab.com) are only available once an NDA has been signed through the clickwrap process on the Trust Center.

 ### Requesting new collateral for the Trust Center